Writing on design, AI and everything in between.

 Introducing Human Standards: an open design library with an MCP server

-Introducing Human Standards—an open design library with an MCP server that gives Claude real-time access to usability heuristics and human factors research.
+An open design library with an MCP server that gives Claude real-time access to usability heuristics.

 AI ate the design process.
 What's left is taste.

 AI commoditised design execution.
-The double diamond, wireframes, even research synthesis are now warm-up exercises.
 What remains valuable?
 The human judgment to know what's worth making.
-That's taste, and it's more expensive than ever.
+That's taste.

 Hostile and effusive tones boost LLM creativity